-The TETRA Industry Group (TIG) is an informal grouping of organisations who are suppliers or users of TETRA-based technology.
+The TETRA Health Group (THG) is an informal grouping of organisations who are suppliers or users of TETRA-based technology.
 Members include Airwave Safety Communications Limited, Motorola Solutions, Sepura and The TETRA and Critical Communications Association.
 These organisations have a common interest in the health and environmental aspects of TETRA.

 TETRA is an international standard, which defines a particular way of coding radio signals to provide digital mobile communications services.
 Since 1997, when the first network was opened at Gardermoen Airport in Norway, TETRA has become well-established in over 100 countries, including the USA and Canada.
 TETRA is widely used across the world by emergency services, transport organisations, security organisation, and public utilities.
 The TETRA and Critical Communications Association's website contains more information on the deployment of TETRA around the world.

-The aim of TIG is to provide, share and communicate information about the health and environmental aspects of TETRA, and to build relationships with and provide support for stakeholder groups on health issues.
+The aim of THG is to provide, share and communicate information about the health and environmental aspects of TETRA, and to build relationships with and provide support for stakeholder groups on health issues.

 This web site aims to provide an overview of the extensive scientific information available on this subject, together with a number of links to other relevant sources of information.

 THG has run occasional seminars enabling users of TETRA-based systems to benefit from a direct dialogue with scientists working in the field of RF safety.
 Summaries of presentations from these seminars can be found on this website in the Science page.

 Most of the downloadable documents on this web site are pdf (Portable Document Format) files and you will need Adobe Reader® to download them.
 If you do not have this installed on your computer, please click the Adobe Reader® icon for a free download.